'I thought I was going to die': Abuses widespread in Ukraine

 Two months ago, the godfather of Alla Protsenko’s son was taken from his home by Russian soldiers and hasn’t been seen since.
 Walking through the partially destroyed school where she used to teach before the Russians turned it into an army base, Protsenko said she has combed the country looking for him, to no avail.

-The last time the 52-year-old saw him was at her birthday, one week before he disappeared.
+The last time the 52-year-old saw him was on her birthday, one week before he disappeared.

 “I remember him smiling as if to say: ‘Hold on, everything will be fine,’" she said.
 “For me, he is still alive.
 I can’t accept that now (perhaps), he is gone.”